Can I Claim the Adoption Tax Credit?

 The credit for qualifying adoption expenses is subject to a dollar limit and an income limit.
 The income limit is based on your adjusted gross income (AGI).
 If your income is above the AGI limit, it may be reduced by a certain percentage or, if above the maximum limit, the credit may be eliminated in its entirety.
 Due to The Affordable Care Act, income limits for the Adoption Credit will be adjusted for inflation.

-How to Claim the Adoption Tax Credit
+How Do I Claim the Adoption Tax Credit?

 The Adoption Tax Credit may be claimed on a tax return by any qualifying taxpayer with a filing status of Married, Widow(er), or Head-of-Household by using Form 8839, Qualified Adoption Expenses efile it .
 If you are married, you must generally file a joint return to claim the adoption credit.
 If your filing status is Married Filing Separately, you can take the credit only if you meet special requirements.

-Though you can still use efile.com to prepare and print your return, but you will need to mail a paper copy to the IRS.
+Though you can still use efile.com to prepare and print your return, you will need to mail a paper copy to the IRS.
 It is easy to print a completed return from your efile.com account.